 That is a quote from Erma Bombeck, whom I started reading in like third grade.
 I’m surprised the librarian didn’t call child protective services.
 I found her hysterical.
 I was an intuitive child.
 Anyhow, at the heart of Burn Our bodies Down is a child looking for belonging.
 More specifically, Margot wants to belong to her family.
 Having grown up in a very dysfunctional relationship with her mother, Jo, she is ready to search out the family that has been kept secret from her for seventeen years.

 It is during the first part of Burn Our Bodies Down that you get a feel for this dysfunctional relationship, a few clues that something is heinously wrong, and Margot is about to open a Pandora’s box that should have remained closed.
-Upon arriving in a small, seemingly sleepy Nebraska town where her grandmother lives, a major event hits and Margot knows that nothing is what it seems.
+Upon arriving in a small, seemingly sleepy Nebraska town where her grandmother lives, a significant event hits, and Margot knows that nothing is what it seems.

 In Margot, it is easy to sympathize with a girl who wants a piece of normalcy, even if she doesn’t quite know what that looks like.
 An adult figure in her life that is family, in the way family should be trusted to tell you the truth, to protect and love you.
-At the same time, it is easy to get whiplash as you volley between who the villain is between Margot’s mother and grandmother, and who is really out to protect Margot.
+At the same time, it is easy to get whiplash as you volley between who the villain is between Margot’s mother and grandmother, and who is out to protect Margot.
 If at all?
 And from what?

 Power’s writing is much more laid back, at times in Burn Our Bodies Down, matching the atmosphere of long, summer Nebraska days.
 It almost lulls you into this nothing to see here kind of complacency.
 AND CRACK… Back to reality or as Margot says…